Fisheries New Zealand works to reduce fishing by-catch and to understand and respond to the effects of environmental change on fisheries productivity.

 New Zealand is home to incredible marine ecosystems – from shallow reefs to submarine mountains – with many species unique to our waters.
 We want to maintain these species and ecosystems for future generations.

 During fishing activity, non-targeted or protected species may be caught accidentally.
-MPI works to minimise this by-catch, helping to protect populations of protected species and other marine life.
+Fisheries New Zealand works to minimise this by-catch, helping to protect populations of protected species and other marine life.

 Our work includes regulations around fishing gear and devices to keep seabirds away, area closures and other tools to protect species and minimise impacts.
-MPI also supports the fishing industry’s efforts to develop and use gear that reduces wider environmental impact.
+We also support the fishing industry’s efforts to develop and use gear that reduces wider environmental impact.

 To minimise by-catch, we need to focus on protection strategies for seabirds, sharks, sea lions and other marine life.